 Related Webinar: Website & Email Marketing Best Practices for Nonprofits

 Your website is the foundation upon which your digital communications and fundraising campaigns are built.
-How well your nonprofit’s email and social media campaigns perform depend upon how well your website is designed.
+How well your nonprofit’s email and social media campaigns perform depends upon how well your website is designed.
 Below are 10 website design best practices specifically for the nonprofit sector.

 1. Study and implement modern design trends.